stuartmscott/Wink/README.md

 - errored - the child indicates it has encountered an error by sending the error message to the parent.
 - exited - same as above.

-If a parent doesn't receive a heartbeat for 10 seconds it will assume the child has failed (maybe the computer crashed, lost power, or the network disconnected - who knows?!).
+If a parent doesn't receive a heartbeat for 1 minute it will assume the child has failed (maybe the computer crashed, lost power, or the network disconnected - who knows?!).

 When a parent is notified that a child has errored, it can chose to do nothing, restart the child, or raise an error.
 In the last situation, the grandparent will be notified that the parent has errored.